nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Adding Items and Delivery
 OneShelf is capable of adding items and deliveries.
-Adding Items and Delivery both are done similarly which will be illustrated with an AddItemActivityDiagram below.
+Implementation of add Items and Delivery both are done similarly, hence we will only illustrate with an AddItemActivityDiagram below.

 ![AddItemActivityDiagram](images/AddItemActivityDiagram.png)